Affiliate Disclosure

 • RxOutreach: a nonprofit mail-order pharmacy for the uninsured or underinsured.

-Or what we call "Care in Action".
+Or what we call "Care in Action."
 Diabetes is manageable and does not need to interfere with their life aspirations, goals, and happiness.
+Eating well—and adding activity to your daily routine by moving more—are important ways to manage diabetes.

 Helping someone take care of their diabetes doesn't just make them feel better.
-It will help them live a healthier, happier life and avoid typical diet, foot, and mouth problems.
+It will help them live healthier and happier lives and avoid typical diet, foot, and mouth problems.
 Some people need reminders and prompts, while others may need help with their diets.

 Be supportive